johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 but after all I did those such as "moving into Detail page and back to Category page but showing the anchored spot remembering all the state on 'Sort By','Number of posts to display per page','pagination', etc" so because of these to be honest, my code would be so complicated and messy.. but by this I wanted to make "better quality-web site" unlike just common "To-do-list website"

-- Things To Fix or Improve : need to get this clean code, better English-comment's grammer, real-payment-function with card for ecommerce shopping
+- Things To Fix or Improve : need to get this clean code, better English-comment's grammer, real-payment-function with card for ecommerce shopping, JWT-token (I need to study about more JWT-token.)
 - Login Must ? : Not necessarily (but There is function of sign-up and log-in)
 - Name why : the reason why I named this site "Stillsteal" is because when we see some nice product for the price, we say "that's steal!", so in order to stress those are cheap always, I named "stillsteal"